-Researchers at the National Institutes of Health have identified a collection of TCRs that exclusively recognize the common hotspot driver mutations in KRAS antigen, expressed by a variety of epithelial cancers, including pancreatic, colorectal and lung cancer.
-The mutated KRAS variants are recognized by the TCRs in the context of specific Class I/Class II HLA alleles.
+Researchers at the National Cancer Institute identified a collection of TCRs that exclusively recognize the common hotspot driver mutations in p53 tumor suppressor, expressed by a variety of human cancers, including colorectal, breast and lung cancers.
+The mutated p53 variants are recognized by the TCRs in the context of specific Class I/Class II HLA alleles.
 These TCRs can be used for a variety of experimental therapeutic, diagnostic and research applications.'

 The National Cancer Institute (NCI) seeks research co-development partners and/or licensees for an HLA-A*01:01 restricted human T-cell receptor recognizing the NRAS Q61K hotspot mutation for development of T cell immunotherapies against multiple cancers, including melanoma.

 Researchers at the University of California, Irvine (UCI) and NCI seek licensing for a new family of far-red to near-infrared emission coumarin-based luciferins (CouLuc) with complementary mutant enzymes.

 Researchers at the National Cancer Institute discovered small-molecule compounds whose activity against HIV-1 integrase mutants confer greater resistance than currently approved INSTIs.
 Preliminary DMPK and ADME studies have been completed by the NCI researchers.
 The National Cancer Institute seeks partners to commercialize this class of compounds through licensing or co-development.